-Using Poedit to Translate Your WordPress Plugins
+Using Poedit to Translate PublishPress Plugins

-Over the last weeks, we've started to get more and more requests for translations of PublishPress plugins.
+As started to get more and more requests for translations of PublishPress plugins.

 As a team, we speak English, Spanish, Bulgarian, Croatian, Russian and Brazilian Portuguese.

 That's a pretty good list, but it only goes so far.
 What about French, German and the other popular languages that our users want?
+No matter how big we grow, we'll never be able to cover every language, so we need to allow PublishPress users to translate our plugins.

 Translating a plugin with Poedit